Looking for a way to make Gravity Forms GDPR compliant?

 If you use Gravity Forms on WordPress, you’re almost certainly collecting personal data that falls under the GDPR at your WordPress site, including a form submitter’s name, IP address, email, location, and more.

 To help you ensure Gravity Forms GDPR compliance in WordPress without losing the ability to save form entries, we’ll show you how to automatically delete Gravity Forms entries after a certain period of time to comply with the GDPR.
+We’ll also explain how you can ensure Gravity Forms HIPAA and CCPA compliance.

 Storing Gravity Forms Entries is Essential for Proper Functioning